China shares sink as a corporate bond default looms

-HONG KONG China shares sank on Wednesday, led by the banking sector on fears of a possible default by a listed company and on Beijing's plan to introduce deposit insurance, a move towards freeing up deposit rates.
+HONG KONG, March 5 China shares sank on Wednesday, led by the banking sector on fears of a possible default by a listed company and on Beijing's plan to introduce deposit insurance, a move towards freeing up deposit rates.

 The Shanghai Composite Index, which fell 0.2 percent on Tuesday, closed down 0.9 percent at 2,053.1 points.
 The CSI300 of the largest Shanghai and Shenzhen A-share listings also dropped 0.9 percent.